Guiding COPD Caregivers Toward Coping Strategies

+Encouraging positive coping styles may improve family resilience and reduce the burden among COPD caregivers, according to recent research findings.

-Promoting positive coping styles among caregivers of patients with COPD may help reduce caregiver burden and improve resilience, according to findings published in the Journal of Clinical Nursing.
+Promoting positive coping styles among caregivers of patients with COPD may help reduce caregiver burden and improve resilience, according to findings published in the Journal of Clinical Nursing.1

 Nan Zhang and colleagues sought to investigate correlations between coping style and family resilience, “considering the mediating factors of burden and individual resilience” among caregivers of patients with COPD.
 Using convenience sampling, they conducted a cross-sectional survey of 204 caregivers from April 2023 to May 2024.